HESGE/twitter-harvest/README.md

 * mail_auth_path : password credential of the mail service
 * mail_from : who will send the mail
 * mail_to : who want to be alerted

+One mail is also sent when the system is started, you should received this mail on your mail box if all well configured.

 >note : supported mail system is given by nodemailer node module (here is the supported service https://github.com/andris9/nodemailer-wellknown#supported-services), but only gmail was tested for gmail, it is possible you have to decrease the security level of your mail account (so don't use a personal account) and to authorize specifically the application by using this url: https://g.co/allowaccess